winitzki/scall/tutorial/programming_dhall.md

 Dhall does not support Haskell's concise function definition syntax such as  `inc x = x + 1`, where arguments are given on the left-hand side and types are inferred automatically.
 Functions must be defined via `λ` symbols as we have just seen.

-Generally, functions in Dhall look like `λ(x : input_t) → body`, where:
+Generally, functions in Dhall look like `λ(x : input_type) → body`, where:

 - `x` is a bound variable representing the function's input argument,
-- `input_t` is a type expression representing the type of the function's input, and
+- `input_type` is the type of the function's input argument, and
 - `body` is an expression that may use `x`; this expression computes the output value of the function.

-Functions are values of type `∀(x : input_t) → output_t`, where:
+A function's type must have the form `∀(x : input_type) → output_type`, where:

-- `input_t` is the type of the function's input value, and
+- `input_type` is the type of the function's input value, and
-- `output_t` is the type of the function's output value.
+- `output_type` is the type of the function's output value.

 The function `inc` shown above has type `∀(x : Natural) → Natural`.